maxlandon/wiregost/README.md

 #### All the others

 Computer security is as large a subject as computers alone.
 It goes the same for the number of tools related to it.
-I would gladly pay for another 30 lives so I can discover them all, but I don't have God's SWIFT account number, and again, I'm poor as hell.
+I would gladly pay for another 30 lives so I can discover them all, but I don't have God's SWIFT account number, and I'm poor as hell.
 If, in the context of this project, some of them are worth so much that it would be criminal not to include them in this list, I will add them.